pygmy-twylyte/amble/amble_engine/brainstorm.md

 - VIP bathroom overlay -- poem book on back of toilet until taken.
 - set goal: when portal gun opened "Find a Power Source"; when charged_battery obtained, complete goal (and "Open a Portal", complete after gun fired.)
 - snowfield NPC: Husky; follows you to snow-camp; once you read journal, vanishes can be seen in various locations
-- plaque 2 in snowfield down in the ice pit (new room, down rope), encased in ice, can be removed by melting or breaking the ice to read it; must build fire next to it
+- plaque 2 in snowfield down in the ice pit (new room, down rope), encased in ice, can be removed by melting or breaking the ice to read it; must build fire next to it (move dead fire from snow_camp)
 - monolith will induce higher intelligence state or paradox acceptance ability that will allow AA-3B access
 - once in AA-3B we'll finally get the cake
 - HAL: monolith room has HAL, but HAL is deactivated due to missing (removed) memory modules.
 Must replace them to get access to the monolith.
 - HAL module locations:
   * #1: EMH knows hidden location.
 EMH can only show player once player finds / repairs his mobile emitter. (done)
-  * #2: Access panel somewhere sparking...must be pried open with crowbar to reveal #2 jammed inside.
-Log to mention nearby location.
+  * #2: Vending machine...must be pried open with crowbar to reveal #2 jammed inside.
+Falls down in machine.
+Must be fished out with dental floss.
 - overlays for HAL's room / observation room to match puzzle progress
 - read denials should be red
 - add warning / instruction label to read on poetry performer, and make it Initech